Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 Right-click hivesampletable, and select View Top 100 Rows.
 The list of 100 results appears in the Hive Table: hivesampletable window.
 This action is equivalent to running the following Hive query by using the Hive ODBC driver:

 SELECT * FROM hivesampletable LIMIT 100

 Create Hive tables

 To create a Hive table, you can use the GUI or you can use Hive queries.
-For information about using Hive queries, see Run Apache Hive queries.
+For information about using Hive queries, see Create and run Hive queries.

 Right-click default, and select Create Table.

-Select Create Table to submit the job to create the new Hive table.
+Select the Create Table button to submit the job, which creates the new Hive table.

 Create and run Hive queries